-- exceptions would be the use of remote access while attending overnight training functions or with specific management approval using devices approved by Information Technology.
-Such use is limited to assigned work hours and requires advance management and Information Technology approval; use while off duty is prohibited. - 4.18.3 When using remote access, individuals are required to practice good computer hygiene and to physically secure the device or equipment when not in use. - 4.18.4 Exempt employees can remotely access their assigned OC San email account using an OC San-approved Internet application.
-Instructions for use can be obtained from the Information Technology Division. - 4.18.5 Exempt employees may request that their personal WEC device or equipment be configured to access their OC San assigned email or OC San's computer resources/network.
-Such requests are strictly voluntary because OC San does not require employees to use personal WEC devices or equipment to conduct OC San business. - 4.18.5.1 Such requests require the completion of an OC San Personally Owned Wireless/Network Equipment Communications form.
-This form explains the voluntary nature of personal WEC device or equipment use and explains that such devices or equipment may be subject to remote wiping when security configurations are applied; must comply with OC San Information Technology security requirements; and OC San will not be responsible for any loss, problems or costs incurred as a result of such use. - 4.18.5.2 Each requires management and Information Technology approval and will be reviewed on a case-by-case basis to determine the most suitable means of access for the circumstance to maintain OC San safety/security. - 4.18.6 Due to cyber security concerns, the use of non-OC San Wi-Fi or a wireless access point must be coordinated through Information Technology.
+- 4.16.14.18.1 Remote access may only be utilized by authorized individuals for the purpose of conducting OCSDOC San business; other purposes are prohibited.
+Remote access may be disabled at any time by management. - 4.16.24.18.2 Nonexempt employees are generally prohibited from using any type of remote access because such use inhibits OCSD's OC San's ability to manage work hours.
+The exceptions would be the use of remote access while attending overnight training functions or with specific management approval using devices approved by Information Technology.
+Such use is limited to assigned work hours and requires advance management and Information Technology approval; use while off duty is prohibited. - 4.16.34.18.3 When using remote access, individuals are required to practice good computer hygiene and to physically secure the device or equipment when not in use. - 4.16.44.18.4 Exempt employees can remotely access their assigned OCSDOC San email account using an OCSDOC San-approved Internet application-(currently Outlook Web App)...
+Instructions for use can be obtained from the Information Technology Division. - 4.16.54.18.5 Exempt employees may request that their personal WEC device or equipment be configured to access their OCSDOC San assigned email (currently through Exchange ActiveSync) or OCSD'sOC San's computer resources/network.
+Such requests are strictly voluntary because OCSDOC San does not require employees to use personal WEC devices or equipment to conduct OCSDOC San business. - 4.16.5.14.18.5.1 Such requests require the completion of an OCSDOC

+San Personally Owned Wireless/Network Equipment Communications form.
+This form explains the voluntary nature of personal WEC device or equipment use and explains that such devices or equipment may be subject to remote wiping when security configurations are applied; must comply with OCSDOC San Information Technology security requirements; and OCSDOC San will not be responsible for any loss, problems or costs incurred as a result of such use. - 4.16.5.24.18.5.2 Each request requires management and Information Technology approval and will be reviewed on a case-by-case basis to determine the most suitable means of access for the circumstance to maintain OCSDOC San safety/security. - 4.16.64.18.6 Due to cyber security concerns, the use of non-OCSDOC San Wi-Fi or a wireless access point must be coordinated through Information Technology.

-4.19 Other Devices
+4.174.19 Other Devices

-4.19.1 This policy also applies to pagers, two-way radios, public announcement systems, and any other system or device that allows individuals to communicate with each other.
+4.17.14.19.1 This policy also applies to pagers, two-way radios, public announcement systems, and any other system or device that allows individuals to communicate with each other.

-4.20 Personal Use Plan
+4.184.20 Personal Use Plan

-4.20.1 With management and Information Technology approval, exempt employees who are issued OC San WEC devices or equipment may add a Personal Use Plan, as applicable, to supplement OC San's usage plan.
+4.18.14.20.1 With management and Information Technology approval, exempt employees who are issued OCSDOC San WEC devices or equipment may add a Personal Use Plan, as applicable, to supplement OCSD'sOC San's usage plan.
 In such cases, individuals will be responsible for paying all personal use costs, unless pre-authorized by management and Information Technology.